yasin1983/netflix_sql_projekt/README.md

 Overall, this analysis offers a well-rounded perspective on Netflix’s content library and can support strategic decisions related to content planning and development.

+## Author - Yasin Karadag
+This project is part of my portfolio, showcasing the MSQL skills essential for data analyst roles.
+Through this work, I've explored data effectively and derived meaningful insights.
+If you have any questions, feedback, or would like to collaborate on similar projects, feel free to reach out!